Safeguarding adults with dementia during the COVID-19 pandemic

 Safeguarding adults with dementia is an important part of everyday work for providers of adult social care.
 This quick guide aims to support care providers and staff to safeguard people with dementia during the pandemic.

-There are increased concerns that, during this time, people may be more vulnerable to abuse or neglect.
+Although most legal restrictions have now been lifted, there remains a concern that, as disruptions to services and support will still occur, people may still be more vulnerable to abuse or neglect.
 This may be a result of:

 - increased social isolation